 This strategy recognises that the Information Systems research area is large and varied with potential to contribute to a number of key challenges and sectors of national importance.
-We aim to maintain the size of this research area relative to the whole EPSRC portfolio.

 By the end of the current Delivery Plan, our goal is to have:

 - A research and training portfolio that contributes to ongoing advances in data sciences.
 This should include the strengthening of interactions across the data science landscape.
 This includes co-development with areas such as Databases, Graphics and Visualisation, Human Computer Interaction, and Operational Research.
 This area should also complement the work of the Alan Turing Institute, the national centre for data science and AI; and the interaction with this area and Artificial Intelligence Technologies should be strengthened.
 Research into sub-symbolic AI, including the processing and representation of data represents a direct link between the research areas of Information Systems and Artificial Intelligence Technologies.
 Involving Information Systems researchers is vital to realising the aims of EPSRC’s Data Enabled Decision Making priority for the Information and Communication Technologies (ICT) theme.

 - Strengthened links to the Pervasive and Ubiquitous Computing and ICT Networks and Distributed Systems research areas, to tackle challenges related to realising complex, open systems (e.g. the Internet of Things), which will require new ways of structuring and managing information.